-Adopted 2010, Amended 2011 Renewed 2015,2020 (Sunsets 2025).
+Adopted 2010, Amended 2011 Renewed 2015,2020 (Sunsets 2025)

-EDUCATION PROGRAMS CORE RESOLUTIONS 4.13 CONTINUE TO STRENGTHEN TRAINING REQUIREMENTS FOR SUPERINTENDENTS AND SUPERINTENDENT/PRINCIPALS
+4.13 CONTINUE TO STRENGTHEN TRAINING REQUIREMENTS FOR SUPERINTENDENTS, CHIEF SCHOOL ADMINISTRATORS, AND SUPERINTENDENT/PRINCIPALS-, OTHER DISTRICT AND SCHOOL LEADERSHIP

-AASB urges the University of Alaska to continue to strengthen its curriculum and program for the education of school superintendents and superintendent/principals in order to produce more applicants who are qualified in all aspects of district administration.
+AASB urges the University of Alaska to continue to strengthen its curriculum and program for the education of school superintendents-, chief school administrators, and superintendent/principals, other district and school leadership in order to produce more applicants who are qualified in all aspects of district administration.
 The curriculum and training should include:

-- Extensive focus on school finance, budget development and administration; school facilities planning, design, construction and financing; - Curriculum and instruction; - School law; - School board relations and policy development; - Strategies for improving student achievement; - Public relations and effective communications, including the judicious use of technology and social media; - Human resources, including the recruitment, orientation, professional development and evaluation of school personnel; - Labor relations, including collective bargaining and the administration of collective bargaining agreements. - Cultural awareness, knowledge, and understanding of Alaska Native cultures - Awareness, knowledge, and understanding of other cultures - Organizational Change Management Theory - Equity, inclusiveness and cultural responsiveness
+- Extensive focus on school finance, budget development and administration; school facilities planning, design, construction and financing; - Curriculum and instruction; - School law; - School board relations and policy development; - Strategies for improving student achievement; - Public relations and effective communications, including the judicious use of technology and social media; - Human resources, including the recruitment, orientation, professional development and evaluation of school personnel; - Labor relations, including collective bargaining and the administration of collective bargaining agreements.

+- Cultural awareness, knowledge, and understanding of Alaska Native cultures - Awareness, knowledge, and understanding of other cultures - Organizational Change Management Theory - Equity, inclusiveness and cultural responsiveness; and other emerging school issues such as artificial intelligence.